-My husband, Dave, and I have been married 30 years.
-We recently moved near West Palm Beach, FL.
-I’m still adjusting.
+My husband, Dave, and I have been married over 30 years.
+We grew up in the cornfields of Indiana, spent most of our married life on the coast of North Carolina and now reside amidst the palm trees of south Florida.
 We have three sons, two daughter-in-loves, and a sweetpea.

 Not long ago, I was in a circle of women I’d known for awhile, but they hadn’t known Dave and I before.
 Going around the circle, we were asked to give a 5-minute life-story.
 I shared that I had a passion for hurting marriages because at one point, Dave and I were on the brink of divorce.